British Sign Language Award SCQF level 5

-The level 5 Award has been designed to appeal to both hearing and deaf learners.
-The British Sign Language Award at SCQF level 5 will help learners to develop their language skills and enable them to communicate with British Sign Language (BSL) users in various contexts.
+The British Sign Language Award at SCQF level 5 has been designed to appeal to both hearing and deaf learners.
+This Award will help learners to develop their language skills and enable them to communicate with British Sign Language (BSL) users in various contexts.
 Learners will also develop their understanding of how sign languages work, and how they differ from spoken and written languages.
-It will also enhance their understanding of Scotland’s Deaf Community, its history, people and culture.

-This qualification may be available through schools, colleges, community organisations and volunteer-involving organisations.
+This qualification is available through schools, colleges, community organisations and volunteer-involving organisations.

 Why deliver this qualification

 This Award has a wide potential market.
-They are open to all learners, regardless of age, academic experience, or ability.
+It is open to all learners, regardless of age, academic experience or ability.

 Centres have the flexibility to choose the delivery method which best suits their circumstances and their learners.

-The Awards can be used to offer a progression pathway to other qualifications (see Progression).
+The Award can be used to offer a progression pathway to other qualifications (see Progression).

 Who does this qualification suit